Two finalists left in EBR superintendent search, teacher concerned with school board's motives

 After multiple comments under the school board's social media posts, it's no secret that some people wanted the job to go to Interim Superintendent Adam Smith.
 He made it into the final five, but was left out when the group was whittled down to three.

+"We feel like we want a superintendent who's going to listen to us, who knows the district, who knows the students, who knows the region and not someone that the school board is going to pick out of a hat," said an anonymous East Baton Rouge Parish school teacher.

-An East Baton Rouge school teacher, who wants to remain anonymous because he fears retaliation, says he feels the school board is not listening to the community's concerns.
+The educator said he wants to remain anonymous because he fears retaliation, but feels the school board is not listening to the community's concerns.

 "The school board has already made up their mind and then the taxpayer, and the teachers and students just have to go along with whatever they decide,” he said.
 "It doesn't feel like we really have a voice."